ZWerduex/wxord/doc/doc.md

 Currently, the application uses a single charset file, which has been defined statically.
 However, you can change the charset used by tweaking directly the `basic_french` JSON file in the `charsets` folder.

-Below is an example of a charset file used as a reference in the documentation.
+Below is an example of a charset file, further used as a reference in the documentation.

 ```bash
 cat charsets/default_english.json